luciotato/LiteScript/devel/source-v0.7/Validate.lite.md

           .scope.isScope = true

         return .scope

-#### helper method createFunctionScope(scopeThisProto)

-Functions (methods and constructors also), have a 'scope'.
-It captures al vars declared in its body.
-We now create function's scope and add the special var 'this'.
-The 'type' of 'this' is normally a class prototype, which contains other methods and properties from the class.
-We also add 'arguments.length'

-        var scope = .createScope()

-        .addMemberTo(scope,'arguments',{type:'any*'})

-        var varThis = .addMemberTo(scope,'this',{type:scopeThisProto})

-Note: since ALL functions have 'this' in scope, when you create a class inside a function, or a function inside a function, you'll have TWO different 'this' "in scope".
-One in the inner scope, shadowing other in the outer scope.
-This is technically a scope 'name duplication', but it's allowed fot 'this' & 'arguments'

 #### helper method tryGetOwnerDecl(options) returns ASTBase
 Used by properties & methods in the body of ClassDeclaration|AppendToDeclaration